-- a. a group of people in charge of executing duties within a company or office - b. the process of making machines work by themselves - c. something that may be or is chosen - d. scheduled period of work - e. a systematic series of actions - f. to hire the services of a person - 1.
-The agency employed 300 production workers from Japan. - 2.
-The marketing department are re-organizing their staff to make the work efficient. - 3.
-The customers have several options to choose from on the list of services offered by the company. - 4.
-Employees must follow the process when applying for work leave. - 5.
-A lot of employees complained about the new work shift because it starts at midnight. - 6.
-The production staff agreed to automate the packaging of the products.
+- a. a group of persons charge with carrying out the work of a company or office - b. the process of making machines work by themselves - c. something that may be or is chosen - d. scheduled period of work - e. a systematic series of actions - f. to hire the services of a person - 1.
+The agency employed 300 production workers for Japan. - 2.
+The marketing department is re-organizing their staff to make the work efficient. - 3.
+The customers have several options to choose from the list of services offered by the company. - 4.
+Employees must follow the process of applying for work leave. - 5.
+A lot of employees complained with the new work shift because it starts at midnight. - 6.
+The production staff agreed on automating the packaging of the products.